 He explained: “Each person owns his or her own DNA.
 If it’s DNA connected to their wallet and it’s encrypted, only they have access to their DNA.
 So if he or she wants to share it with a researcher they have to decide to participate in research and they will get rewarded in tokens for that.”

 DNAtix has built its own blockchain to allow both anonymous data transfer of DNA sequence and to also allow people to have their genomes sequenced anonymously.

 “The current blockchain technologies that are available do not have any solutions for genetics,” he noted.
 “For example, all the different blockchains such as Hyperledger, or of course Bitcoin or Ethereum, are trying to solve something that has to do with transaction speed.
 When it comes to genetics, transaction speed is not the issue, the major issue is the size of the data.
 Each human genome is 1.5 GB, which is huge compared to any transaction that you can think of that is currently available on blockchain.”

-In a public ‘proof-of-concept’, DNAtix successfully transferred the complete sequence of famous geneticist Craig Venter’s Y chromosome in June using its blockchain technology — the first company to transfer sequence in this way.
+In a public ‘proof-of-concept’, DNAtix successfully transferred the complete sequence of Craig Venter’s Y chromosome last June using its blockchain technology — the first company to transfer sequence in this way.

 Both Zenome and DNAtix have released some of their technology as open source on the developer platform github, to allow others to access the code and continue to develop it.
 Genetic cryptocurrency companies are relying on personal genome sequencing becoming routine, as this will mean that the value of the ‘tokens’ in their systems will rise.
 There will also be increased interest in applications to analyze genetic data, which they will be in a good position to design and provide.